 Yes, each of the licenses issued to tribal casinos or sporting organizations will allow the holder to partner with a sportsbook operator in order to launch mobile sports betting across the state.

 Arizona sports betting has been in the works for years now, dating back to the first legislative session after the repeal of PASPA.

 The one obstacle that has stood in the way of legalization has been tribal opposition.
 Given how much leverage the tribes hold in the state’s gambling market, it makes it almost impossible to pass any gambling expansion bills without their blessing.

-But, after three years, that blessing may finally come.
+But, after three years, that blessing has finally arrived.

 2019 — A new Betting Bill is Introduced